ShangitaPaul/sql-alchemy-intro-blogly-part1/README.md

 Write Test Methods: Create test methods to simulate requests and verify responses for each route.
 Use self.client for request simulation and assertions to validate responses.

-Run Tests: Open your terminal, navigate to the project directory, and run tests using the testing framework's command-line tools.
+Run Tests: Open your terminal, navigate to the project directory, and run tests using testing frameworks commands.

 Interpret Test Results: Review the test results to see which tests passed and which ones failed.
 Fix any issues that arise.